ahmedmohamedwagdy88/ahmedmohamedwagdy88-Manufacturing-Supply-Chain-Analysis/README.md

 # 📊 Manufacturing & Supply Chain Analysis

 ## 🧠 Overview
-This project analyzes manufacturing and supply chain performance to identify inefficiencies and support better decision-making through data-driven insights.
-The analysis provides key insights about suppliers, costs, quality, and performance metrics.
+This project analyzes manufacturing and supply chain performance to identify inefficiencies and support data-driven decision-making.
+The analysis provides insights about suppliers, costs, quality, and overall supply chain efficiency.

 ## 📂 Project Structure
 - **data/** → contains the dataset used for analysis
 - **notebook/** → Jupyter Notebook with data cleaning, exploration & visualization
+- **images/** → screenshots of dashboards and visualizations
 - **dashborad.png** → visual summary of analysis results
-- **case study.pdf** → detailed case documentation
+- **case_study.pdf** → detailed case documentation

 ## 🛠 Tools Used
 - **Python** (Pandas, Matplotlib, Seaborn)
 - **Jupyter Notebook**
-- Visualizations exported as images
+- **Tableau / Excel** (for visualizations)

 ## 📈 Dashboard
 Here’s a quick snapshot from the analysis: